 5. MANUSCRIPT FORMAT AND STRUCTURE

 Language: The language of publication is English.
 Authors for whom English is a second language must have their manuscript professionally edited by an English speaking person before submission to make sure the English is of high quality.
 It is preferred that manuscripts are professionally edited.
-A list of independent suppliers of editing services can be found at http://authorservices.wiley.com/bauthor/english_language.asp.
-All services are paid for and arranged by the author, and use of one of these services does not guarantee acceptance or preference for publication.
+Visit our site to learn about the options.
+Please note that using the Wiley English Language Editing Service does not guarantee that your paper will be accepted by this journal.

 Abbreviations, Symbols and Nomenclature:

 All specifications must be stated according to the S.I. system.
 Concentrations of chemical solutions are to be given in mol/l.
 All other concentrations should be given in % (volume or weight).

 Any abbreviations of chemical, biological, medical or other terms should only be employed when it is certain that they are internationally known.
 The full name must be stated in brackets when the abbreviation is first used.

 All biological, medical, chemical or other terms should be used according to the most recent recommendations of the respective international nomenclature.
 Enzymes should be given in I.U.
 (International Units), according to Enzyme Nomenclature (Elsevier Publishing Co., 1965).
 In the case of commercially obtained substances or reagents, when they are first mentioned in the text, the name and address of the manufacturer or supplier should be given as a footnote.
 Products (preparations etc.) with a registered trademark should be marked with ®.

 Bacterial names should be in accordance with the latest edition of Bergey's Manual of Determinative Bacteriology (The Williams and Wilkins Co., Baltimore).
 Viruses are to be given the classification and names recommended by the International Committee on the Nomenclature of Viruses.